maximilianKoeper/melp/README.md

 # Mu3eHelper for tile analysis (for python) aka melp
 ___
 # MELP V2
+- TAFT - Tile alignment for tiles
+___
 # IN DEVELOPMENT: UNSTABLE API
 ___
 ## Improvements to V1:

 - detector class can handle everything concerning the geometry of tiles and pixels.